d-eisen/portfolio/content/worldwater.md

 Participants responded that they became drawn initially to organizations through **recommendations from people that they know**.
 When I asked participants what organizations did to continue to draw them in as volunteer or donors, they emphasized that **alignment of their personal values** with **organization's values** drew them in.

 ## Pain Points
-I also asked participants what are their pain points associated with being involved with organizations.
-The two pain points that users have were related to scheduling: users reported having difficulty being involved with organizations due to limited time, others reported feeling that organizations made poor use of their time.
+I also asked participants what were their pain points associated with being involved with organizations.
+The two pain points that users identified were related to time.
+Users reported having difficulty being involved with organizations due to **having limited time to give**, others reported feeling that in the past **organizations had made poor use of their time**.

 I performed some market research reviewing the website of some organization with a similar mission WorldWater.
 My review of competing sites showed that similar organizations placed call to actions for giving very prominently on their sites.
 # Discovery: Insights, Personas, Empathy Maps